Spynie Palace: Later 15th and 16th centuries

 It is thought that Bishop John de Winchester (1435–60) was responsible for moving the main gate to the east wall which contained a strong portcullis.
-The architectural detail of the upper section of the gate remains and show the gatekeeper's room complete with a small fireplace.
+The architectural detail of the upper section of the gate remains and shows the gatekeeper's room complete with a small fireplace.
 John, as well as being the Bishop of Moray, was also the king's Master of Works and had been responsible for alterations to the castles at Inverness and Urquhart as well as the palace at Linlithgow.
-The fine stonework and styling of the gate may have been carried out by the master-masons working on the restoration work at Elgin Cathedral following its destruction in 1390.
+The fine stonework and styling of the gate may have been carried out by the master masons working on the restoration work at Elgin Cathedral following its destruction in 1390.

 The most significant buildings were established in the later 15th century through into the 16th century when David's Tower (also known as Davey's Tower) was built along with other substantial accommodation areas.
 The tower is the largest by volume of all medieval Scottish towers measuring 19 m by 13.5 m and 22 m in height and was started by Bishop David Stewart (1462–76) and completed by Bishop William Tulloch (1477–82).
 It has 6 storeys above ground and had a garret on the top.
 Below ground is a vaulted basement which is approximately 1.5 m below the level of the courtyard; it contains a circular dungeon, 5.3 m in diameter, lit only by a narrow loop looking to the west and has a slightly domed vaulted roof.
 The ground floor contained the hall which is 12.8 m by 6.7 m and lit by large windows with built-in stone seats.
 At the NE corner was a spiral staircase which led to the upper floors.
 Each of these floors was similar in design with a single large room and smaller chambers leading off it.
 The tower is plain and practically lacking in architectural features; the external walls were originally rendered while the internal walls were plastered.